 Fayetteville - Cumberland County Traffic Attorney

 Do you need a traffic lawyer for your speeding or traffic citation in Fayetteville, Fort Bragg or elsewhere in Cumberland County, NC?

 Cumberland County Traffic Court Info

 Cumberland County Courthouse, where traffic court is held

 Traffic Attorney Meleaha Kimrey and her team at iTicket.law are here to help.
-His goal is to seek an outcome that would avoid any impact to your license or auto insurance*.
-Attorney Hatley has years of experience negotiating tickets for clients and understands the intricacies of both traffic and insurance laws.
-Why not regain your peace of mind and let Attorney Hatley and his team fight your ticket for you?* While every case is unique, we have handled tens of thousands of traffic cases and often know the best legal avenues available to you.
+Her goal is to seek an outcome that would avoid any impact to your license or auto insurance*.
+Attorney Kimrey has years of experience negotiating tickets for clients and understands the intricacies of both traffic and insurance laws.
+Why not regain your peace of mind and let Attorney Kimrey and his team fight your ticket for you?* While every case is unique, we have handled tens of thousands of traffic cases and often know the best legal avenues available to you.

 Why waste your time in traffic court when you can have a traffic lawyer go for you?
 It’s likely that you would have to make multiple appearances at the Cumberland County Courthouse in Fayetteville.
 That may mean taking multiple vacation days, finding a babysitter, and more inconveniences.*

 For most cases, if you hire Attorney Kimrey's team, you would not have to appear in court.
 Please give our office a call for a free consultation before you decide to pay your ticket off.
 Paying your ticket off can have negative consequences such as points on your license, an increase to your insurance, and could potentially suspend your license.
 For just $99 in most cases, Attorney Kimrey and her team can seek to reduce your charge and have as little impact to your license and insurance as possible.*

 Since 2009, Attorney Kimrey has been practicing traffic and criminal law in and he's very familiar with the District Attorney's policies and procedures.
 Specifically, she knows when dismissals, improper equipment, speed reductions, Prayer for Judgement Continued are most applicable in your unique case.
 She knows with whom to speak and with whom not to.

 Cumberland County Speeding Ticket or Traffic Citation in Fayetteville, Fort Bragg or nearby